 Under the definition of the Act, a dog is deemed to be ‘out of control’ if:

-It is not being kept under control effectively and consistently (by whatever means) by the owner (proper person) who is in charge of the dog.
-AND
+- It is not being kept under control effectively and consistently (by whatever means) by the owner (proper person) who is in charge of the dog.

 The definition of ‘out of control ‘is written so that both parts of the test must be met in order for an authorised officer to be able to serve a DCN.